ianmorris13/weathervsphenology/README.md

     - Maybe my data somehow strengthens another's thoughts against the concept of climate change?
 - Are my data sources ethical in the first place?
     - Is my data complete and uniform in coverage?
 Are any geographic areas or groups of people (or organisms) underrepresented?
-- If I choose to use models, what is the cost of making errors in future forcasting?
+- If we choose to use models, what is the cost of making errors in future forcasting?

 ## Tentative Timeline